FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 30 September 2014.md

 The Schemes have had a positive impact for both the participants and

-the local communities where they operate.---
+the local communities where they operate.
+---
 21

 30.